SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: Introduction

-Over the past two decades, a wide range of SSL algorithms has been proposed.
+Over the past decades, a wide range of SSL algorithms has been proposed.
 These methods differ in the assumptions, in how they utilize unlabeled data, and in their relationship to supervised learning approaches \citep{vanEngelenHoos2020}.
 Broadly, these algorithms can be categorized into two types: \emph{inductive} and \emph{transductive} methods.
 Inductive methods, similar to supervised learning, use a pre-trained model to assign labels to unlabeled data.
 Examples include self-training \citep{Yarowsky1995,Lee2013,BerthelotCarliniGoodfellowPapernotEtAl2019,BerthelotCarliniCubukKurakinEtAl2020}, co-training \citep{BlumMitchell1998,WangZhou2010,DengGuo2011}, pseudo-labeled boosting methods \citep{Zhou2012}, unsupervised preprocessing \citep{SheikhpourSarramGharaghaniChahooki2017}.
 In contrast, transductive methods do not produce a generalizable model; instead, they predict labels by directly propagating information through connections between data points.
 It typically defines a graph over all data points, both labeled and unlabeled, encoding the pairwise similarity of data points with possibly weighted edges \citep{JebaraWangChang2009,LiuWangChang2012,SubramanyaTalukdar2014}.
 Additionally, significant progress has been made in recent years to understand, as well as how to leverage, the statistical benefits of the unlabeled data. \citet{ChakraborttyCai2018} and \citet{AzrielBrownSklarBerkEtAl2022} studied linear regression problems within the SSL framework and proposed estimators that are more efficient than ordinary least squares (OLS) which relies solely on labeled data. \citet{SongLinZhou2023} further extended this framework to general M-estimation problems.
-The methodology has also been adapted to high-dimensional settings, where the number of features exceeds the sample size \citep{ZhangBrownCai2019,CaiGuo2020,ZhangBradic2022,DengNingZhaoZhang2024}.
-Applications of SSL have expanded beyond statistical models to include both 2D computer vision tasks \citep{JeongLeeKimKwak2019,LiuMaHeKuoEtAl2021,TangChenLuoZhang2021,ZhouGeLiuMaoEtAl2022} and 3D object detection problems \citep{WangCongLitanyGaoEtAl2021,ParkXuZhouTomizukaEtAl2022,LiLiuHouLiang2023,LiuGaoLiuLiEtAl2023}.
+The methodology has also been adapted to high-dimensional settings, where the number of features exceeds the sample size \citep{ZhangBrownCai2019,CaiGuo2020,ZhangBradic2022,DengNingZhaoZhang2024,ying2026dependable}.
+In particular, \cite{DengNingZhaoZhang2024} established a minimax lower bound, constructed a modified score based on a conditional mean model, and further developed a safe two-step refitting procedure.
+Applications of SSL have expanded beyond statistical models to include both 2D computer vision tasks \citep{JeongLeeKimKwak2019,LiuMaHeKuoEtAl2021,ZhouGeLiuMaoEtAl2022} and 3D object detection problems \citep{WangCongLitanyGaoEtAl2021,ParkXuZhouTomizukaEtAl2022,LiuGaoLiuLiEtAl2023}.